0 Comment

 Also, creating opportunities for people belonging to different generations to work together can go a long way in boosting engagement.

-For example, millennials may be given the responsibility of teaching the bloomers the nitty-gritty of technology usage.
+For example, millennials may be responsible for teaching the bloomers the nitty-gritty of technology usage.

-Similarly, traditionalists can be made responsible for mentoring the younger generation of professionals.
+Similarly, traditionalists can be responsible for mentoring younger professionals.

 3. Recognize Members of Different Generations Differently